utdata/rwd-mastery-assignments/vaccination-exemptions/README.md

   - Click **Convert**.
 - Watch the XLS button, and once the progress bar stops, click on the Download button and follow the steps.

-(A copy of the [processed data](https://github.com/utdata/rwd-mastery-assignments/blob/master/vaccination-exemptions/data/Exemptions%20by%20County%202010-2018.xlsx), but you should do it yourself if at all possible.)
+(I have a copy of the [processed data](https://github.com/utdata/rwd-mastery-assignments/blob/master/vaccination-exemptions/data/Exemptions%20by%20County%202010-2018.xlsx), but you should do it yourself if at all possible.)

 If you open the converted file in Excel or Sheets, you'll see it is NOT a clean data file, but at least it is in columns and rows.
 A clean data file would have a single header row, then have just one row for each data point, without page numbers or notes.